lutacluny/abstract-interpreter/README.md

 # Abstract Interpreter and Analyzer

-This command line program written in pure Rust allows to parse a program into an Abstract Syntax Tree to interprete or analyze it in an abstract manner.
+This command line program, written in pure Rust, that allows to parse a program into an Abstract Syntax Tree to interprete or analyze it in an abstract manner.

 ## Build from source